Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 3. Owner’s Equity (Capital)

-This represents the owner’s investment plus accumulated profits.
+This represents the owner’s investment plus accumulated profits retained in the business.

 Balance Sheet Equation